shakkathir/AWSArch/2021/SAP.md

 <span style="color:blue; font-family:Georgia; text-align:center; font-size:2em;">White Papers</span>
 1. [Load Balancer](https://d1.awsstatic.com/whitepapers/architecture-considerations-for-migrating-load-balancers-to-aws.pdf)

-## Key Limitations of AWS Services or Features to remember

-__S3__
-  1. The maximum object size in S3 is 5TB
-  2. For Amazon S3 you can enable cross-Region replication which requires versioning is enabled.
-This provides synchronization of changes and also versioning history in case of data corruption.

-__Kinesis Data Stream__
-  1. You cannot store records in a Kinesis data stream for 90 days, the maximum is 7 days

-__Dynamo DB__
-   1. DynamoDB continuous backups can be enabled.
-This provides per-second granularity and restore to any single second from the time PITR was enabled up to the prior 35 days.
-This protects against data corruption

-__EBS__
-1. You cannot create snapshots of an instance in one Region directly into another Region as the wording suggests.
-You must create the snapshot in the same Region and then copy it across Regions

-__EFS__
-1. There’s no such thing as EFS cross-Region replication so the shared files cannot be synchronized that way.
-2. [AWS DataSync](https://aws.amazon.com/datasync/) makes it easy for customers to replicate data from one Amazon EFS file system to another without traversing a public network.
-[AWS Blog link](https://aws.amazon.com/blogs/storage/transferring-file-data-across-aws-regions-and-accounts-using-aws-datasync/)
-____
 ## IAM - 1 ( Non Federated)
 ## IAM - 2 ( Federated)
 ## Compute